Eyebrow

-An eyebrow is an area of short hairs above each eye that follows the shape of the lower margin of the brow ridges of some mammals.
-In humans, eyebrows serve two main functions: first, communication through facial expression, and second, prevention of sweat, water, and other debris from falling down into the eye socket.
+An eyebrow is an area of short terminal hairs above each eye that follows the shape of the lower margin of the brow ridges of some mammals.
+In humans, eyebrows serve two main functions: first, prevention of sweat, water, and other debris from falling down into the eye socket, and second, communication through facial expression.
 It is relatively common for people to modify their eyebrows by means of hair removal and makeup.

 Functions

 A number of theories have been proposed to explain the function of the eyebrow in humans.
 One approach suggests that its main function is to prevent moisture (mostly sweat and rain) from flowing into the eye.
-Another theory holds that clearly visible eyebrows provided safety from predators when early hominid groups started sleeping on the ground.
+Another theory holds that clearly visible eyebrows, paired with eyelashes, formed eyespots to deter predators when early hominid groups started sleeping on the ground.

 Recent research, however, suggests eyebrows in humans developed as a means of communication and that this is their primary function.
 Humans developed a smooth forehead with visible, hairy eyebrows capable of a wide range of movement.
 Such eyebrows can express a wide range of subtle emotions – including recognition and sympathy.